lanistor/react-keeper/npm/__build__/README.md

   ```
   import React, { Component } from 'react'
   import ReactDOM from 'react-dom'
-  import { HashRouter, Route } from 'react-flex-router'
+  import { HashRouter, Route } from 'react-keeper'
   import User from './User'
   // other import